MAT9640 – Axiomatic Set Theory

 Final oral examination.

-In addition, each PhD student is expected to give a 45-minute lecture on a topic of relevance chosen in cooperation with the lecturer.
+In addition, each PhD candidate is expected to give a 45-minute lecture on a topic of relevance chosen in cooperation with the lecturer.
 The lecture has to be approved by the lecturer for the student to be admitted to the final exam.